bcrowell/kcals/README.md

 (1) Run the KML file through the filter at http://www.gpsvisualizer.com/elevation .
-Under "output," select "plain text," which is the default format that the software expects.
+Under "output," select "plain text."
+Run this software with format=text.

 (2) Set dem=1, and if the software detects that elevation information is missing from the input file, it will download it.